-When interacting with a girl (or parent/caregiver) with a disability, consider these tips:
+When interacting with an individual (or parent/caregiver) with a disability, consider these tips:

-- When talking to a girl with a disability, speak directly to her, not through a family member or friend. - It's okay to offer assistance to a girl with a disability but wait until your offer is accepted before you begin to help.
-Listen closely to any instructions the person may have. - Leaning on a girl's wheelchair is invading her space and is considered annoying and rude. - When speaking to a girl who is deaf and using an interpreter, speak to the girl, not to the interpreter. - When speaking for more than a few minutes to a girl who uses a wheelchair, place yourself at eye level. - When greeting a girl with a visual disability, always identify yourself and others.
+- When talking to an individual with a disability, speak directly to them, not through a family member or friend. - It's okay to offer assistance to an individual with a disability but wait until your offer is accepted before you begin to help.
+Listen closely to any instructions the person may have. - Leaning on a person's wheelchair is invading their space and can be considered rude. - When speaking to an individual who is deaf and using an interpreter, speak to them, not to the interpreter. - When speaking for more than a few minutes to an individual who uses a wheelchair, place yourself at their eye level. - When greeting an individual with a visual disability, always identify yourself and others.
 You might say, "Hi, it's Sheryl.
 Tara is on my right, and Chris is on my left."